Choose the right provider for secure payment processing

 - SSL (Secure sockets layer) certification.
 This certification ensures that the link between your eCommerce website and your shoppers’ web browsers is secure from prying eyes.
 Today’s shoppers have come to look for SSL certification on trusted websites, which is often indicated by a padlock icon next to the address in the URL bar of their web browser.

 - AVS (Address verification system).
-If you accept credit card payments online, you should always require the customer to enter the billing address associated with the card.
+If you accept credit card payments through an online payments system, you should always require the customer to enter the billing address associated with the card.
 AVS checks the address entered against the card network’s records.
 Oftentimes, a fraudster will not have access to the billing address and so will not be able to proceed with a fraudulent transaction.

 - CVV or CVV2 verification.
 Similar to checking the customer’s billing address, you should also always require the shopper enter the 3- or 4-digit CVV code on the card.
 This is an extra layer of security that checks what the customer enters and what the card network has on file for that card.
 Again, fraudsters will oftentimes not have this information associated with a stolen card number.